cmwylie19/PersonalBlog/content/blog/kubernetes/istio-accesslog.md

 ```
 kubectl get cm istio -n istio-system -oyaml
 ```
 The result will look similar to the output below.
-We are going to need to add a block to the `.data.mesh`
+We are going to need to add `accessLogEncoding` and `accessLogFormat` to the `.data.mesh` section.

 ```
+# Original ConfigMap
 apiVersion: v1
 data:
   mesh: |-